$103 Find Cheap Flights from North Carolina to British Columbia

 • How many cities have direct flights to British Columbia?

-From North Carolina, there are direct flights to British Columbia from 2 cities.
-The city with the most direct flights is Charlotte, with 7 direct flights each week.
+From North Carolina, there are direct flights to British Columbia from 1 city.
+This city is Raleigh and there are 4 direct flights each week.

 • How many direct flights to British Columbia are there each day?

-There are around 2 direct flights from within North Carolina to British Columbia every day.
-Most flights (54%) depart in the evening.
+There are around 1 direct flights from within North Carolina to British Columbia every day.
+All flights depart in the morning.

 • How many direct flights to British Columbia are there each week?